The Keys to Recruiting, Ramping, and Retaining Selling Talent

 Measures of seller experience, progressive quota attainment and adoption rates will give you early warnings on where to put extra training effort and where to apply a “bear hug” to retain key talent.
 “Ultimately, eNPS – employee satisfaction – is the key enabler for revenue growth, profits, value creation and customer success,” reports Frank Jules.
 “You can’t generate revenues, profits, and enterprise value without engaged, motivated employees making it happen.”

-All of these recommendations and steps are outlined in depth in our blueprint for aligning revenue teams and the systems, processes and operations that support them entitled: Revenue Operations in a 21st Century Commercial Model.
+All of these recommendations and steps are outlined in depth in our blueprint for aligning revenue teams and the systems, processes and operations that support them can be found in our bestselling book Revenue Operations.
+You can download a chapter that explains how to integrate your enablement, readiness and training systems to better develop and retain high performing sellers at thsi link.